SparkyzCodez/FSRM-Anti-ransomware/README.md

-Update note: 26Dec2019:
+Update notes: 26Dec2019:
 Switched the sample Windows Sorted File Names archive from Zip to 7zip because the 7zip utility is more consistent about unzipping files with a leading space in their names.
 Added files with leading dots in their file names to archive too.
+Refreshed extended JSON file.

 Update note 7Dec2019:
 The rough and in-progress installation and configuration instructions are under way and uploaded to Git.
 Look for the file named *FSRM-Anti-ransomware Installation and Scheduler Setup.md*.